|Conventional long form

 This rain forest tree grows to about 30 m high and indigenous to the lower wet Zone of Sri Lanka.
 Remarkable Features of NA is beautiful bright Red Leaves and finally matured in to a deep green.
 Timber has a very hardness and durability and used to make bridges in the early times.
 Now it is not allowed to use for timber due to its religious value.
 The flower of NA is also used in herbal medicine and preparation of perfumes, cosmetics and soaps.

-It is believed that the first visit of Buddha was to grove of a NA Tree at Miyanganaya and also the next Buddha (Mithriya) will attain enlightenment under a NA tree.
+It is believed that the first visit of Buddha was to grove of a NA Tree at mahiyangana and also the next Buddha (Maitreya) will attain enlightenment under a NA tree.

 Sri Lanka National Flower

-The “Nil Mahanel” flower, botanically known as “Nympheae Stellata” was declared the National Flower of Sri Lanka on 26th February 1986.
+The “Nil Mahanel” flower, botanically known as “Nymphaea stellata” was declared the National Flower of Sri Lanka on 26th February 1986.

 Sri Lanka National Bird